cecyours/InterMe/AssessmentAndCertifications.md

 > Why need of ```Assessment And Certifications```

 Students are mostly confused about how they can get the best skill.
 Skills are helpful to create own place in the world, by giving examinations & solving stuff on our platform.
 Institutes can also examine their students with their question bank with admin portal.
 An individual student can be applied for an exam & get the certification of the particular exam.
 We gave you suggestion & google search hint while they practicing on our platform.

+> Features

+- [x] any institute or users can arrange their exam on our platform with their admin profile.
+They can see list of students & they allocate id/password so candidates can login in portal on exam schedules.
+- [x] practice part of platform provides hints & search hints so users can search stuff by themselves & get best practice.
+- [x] Transparent exams taken by platform.
+- [x] candidate can verify the result on the platform with certificate id.
+- [x] candidates can give feedback to platform/ exam organization.

+#### Tools & Technologies

+1. Python
+2. HTML5
+3. CSS3
+4. JS & Jquery
+5. mysql
+6. Firebase
+7. Django Framework